 (Please note: do not feel offended if your fractals haven't been picked.
 Winners are chosen basing on their way of representing the challenge theme, and I always try to be as impartial as possible while judging.)

 The winner of the Formula challenge is StottyK with Mandel Steppes:

 The winner of the Theme challenge is AnnaKirsten with Sun Dogs:

 The winner of the Other challenge is Velvet--Glove with Flower Crush:

-We're done for April.
-On to May!
+We're done for October.
+On to November!

 Ultra Fractal monthly challenges Redux